raspberrypilearning/scary-spot-the-difference/worksheet2.md

 	![Backdrop should fit screen](images/backdrop-1.png)

-2. With the text tool selected, click on the blank backdrop and write your fake "spot the difference" instructions - tee hee!
-You can choose what to say, and don't forget to also draw a button for them to click to start the game.
+2. With the text tool selected, click on the blank backdrop and write your fake game instructions.
+You can choose what to say, and don't forget to also draw a button for the player to click to start the game.

 	![Fake instructions](images/fake-instructions.png)

-3. Name this backdrop "instructions" so that you can find it easily when you write your program
+3. Name this backdrop "instructions" so that you can find it easily when you write your program.

 	![Name your backdrop](images/name-instructions.png)